Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

 \begin{remark} It is natural to ask whether the exponent $1/2$ in Theorem~\ref{thm:bound:orb:int:real} and Theorem~\ref{thm:weyl} can be doubled to match the bound of Selberg for $\SL(2)$.
-We have seen above that the saving by $1/2$ comes from our uniform estimate for spherical functions, and as such it is sharp.
-There is an additional saving by $1/2$ to be gained in the orbital integral, we shall return to this in a subsequent paper which will involve a geometric analysis of critical manifolds.
+We will see in \S\ref{sec:spherfcts} below that the saving by $1/2$ comes from our uniform estimate for zonal spherical functions, and as such it is sharp.
+There is an additional saving by $1/2$ to be gained in the orbital integral, via a geometric analysis of critical manifolds.
 The idea is to combine our method in Part~\ref{partI} with the final sections of~\cite{DKV83}. \end{remark}

+To estimate the archimedean orbital integrals of (i) in \S\ref{sub:ideas}, we eventually reduce with the help of Theorem~\ref{thm:bound:orb:int:real} to obtaining an estimate for zonal spherical functions $\phi_{\lambda}(g)$ that is uniform in both $\lambda\in i\Fma^*$ and $g\in G$.
+This is achieved in Proposition~\ref{prop:spher:fct:bound} which is our second main result in Part~\ref{partI}.
+It shows that the zonal spherical function $\phi_\lambda(g)$ is uniformly small as soon as $g$ is away from the identity at distance greater than the frequency $\|\lambda\|^{-1}$.
+Our proof is to apply a multidimensional van der Corput estimate in combination with~\cite{DKV83}.
+Independently Blomer--Pohl~\cite{BP:sup-norm-Siegel} have obtained the same estimate.

-Finally to gain further intuition of the role of the test functions $f_1\|X(\cdot)\|^{-\eta}$ in the Weyl's law it is helpful to draw the analogy with Fourier analysis on $\R$.
+To gain further intuition of the role of the test functions $f\|X(\cdot)\|^{-\eta}$ in the Weyl's law it is helpful to draw the analogy with Fourier analysis on $\R$.
 Essentially the test function is the absolute value of the $\mathrm{sinc}$ function whose Fourier transform is a rectangular pulse (the indicator function in frequency of an interval $[-t,t]$).
-Similarly $f_1 \|X(\cdot)\|^{-\eta}$ approximate the test functions whose spherical transform capture the automorphic spectrum of Laplace eigenvalue less than $t$ and this is how they appear in the proof of Theorem \ref{thm:weyl}.
+Similarly $f \|X(\cdot)\|^{-\eta}$ approximates the test functions whose spherical transform capture the automorphic spectrum of Laplace eigenvalue less than $t$ and this is how they appear in the proof of Theorem \ref{thm:weyl}.
 See Section~\ref{sec:spherfcts} for the exact formulas.